Zhao-Pingyu/PB_Wulff/README.md

 *Mishin-Ni-Al-2009.eam.alloy*: interatomic potential for multicomponent system containing Al and Ni, used for LAMMPS simulations

 *NiAl3-ortho.xsf*: structure file for the Al3Ni crystal lattice

+*search.py*: searches for the files that contain errors

+*data.py*: makes adjustments to the intermediate files that contain errors

+*adjust.sh*: makes adjustments to the final bicrystal structures that contain errors